MiladQolami/MiladQolami.github.io/_pages/cv.md

 ======
 * Electrophysiological recordings (EEG and single-unit)
 * Lab's animal handling and training (monkeys).
-* Data analysis and task design in Matlab and related toolboxes (Psychtoolbox, MonkeyLogic etc.).
+* Programming in Matlab, Python and R and related toolbexes (psychtoolbox)
-* Working with eye tracking systems in humans and animals
+* Psychophysics task design
-* Statistical analysis with R programming language
+* Statistical analysis and machine learning